 Ulster Folk Museum

 Ulster – the original name of the historic Irish province – has a long history and it’s on display at the Ulster Folk Museum.
-Designed as a century-old village, visiting the Ulster Folk Museum is another of the fun things to do in Belfast for families.

-Costumed guides bring to life daily chores and crafts from 100 years ago – and guests can watch demonstrations on tweed weaving and blacksmithing.
-Tickets are required.
+Designed as a century-old village, costumed guides bring to life daily chores and crafts from 100 years ago.
+You can also watch demonstrations on tweed weaving and blacksmithing.

 CS Lewis Square

 CS Lewis, the renowned author of The Chronicles of Narnia, was born in East Belfast in 1898.
-Today, CS Lewis Square marks the perfect starting point for exploring the city’s east side and the author’s story.
-In the area there are 7 bronze statues depicting characters from the book, The Lion, The Witch and The Wardrobe.
+Today, this square marks the starting point for exploring the city’s east side and the author’s story.

-Plan Your Trip to Belfast, UK
+Tips to Plan Your Belfast Trip

-- Dublin, Ireland 3-Day Itinerary
+- Dublin 3-Day Itinerary

-- See the Irish Coastal Towns of Howth, Bray and Malahide
+- See the Irish coastal towns of Howth, Bray and Malahide

 - Visiting Galway, Doolin and The Aran Islands in Ireland

-- Take a Trip to lovely Edinburgh, alluring Inverness and intoxicating Glasgow in Scotland
+- Take a trip to lovely Edinburgh, alluring Inverness and intoxicating Glasgow in Scotland

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.